Israt-Jahan-Prome/projects.github.io/README.md

 tank and a Soil Moisture Sensor to measure the moisture content of soil.
 The LCD displays the water level and moisture content in percentages taken from the sensors and the status of water tank and water pump either they are on or off.
 The project is based on four main conditins:
- If the water inside the water tank is below 50% we consider there is shortage of water inside the tank and the water tank is turned on.
+ If the water inside the water tank is below 50% it means there is shortage of water and the water tank is turned on.
- If the water inside the water tank is above 50% we consider there is enough amount of water inside the tank and the water tank is turned off.
+ If the water inside the water tank is above 50% it means there is enough amount of water inside the tank and the water tank is turned off.
- If the moisture content of soil is below 70% we consider the soil is dry and the water pump is turned on.
+ If the moisture content of soil is below 70% it means the soil is dry and the water pump is turned on.
- If the moisture content of soil is above 70% we consider the soil is not dry and the water pump is turned off.
+ If the moisture content of soil is above 70% it means the soil is not dry and the water pump is turned off.
-If we increase or decrease the water level and moisture content we can see the changes in status of water tank and water pump.
+If the water level and moisture content is increased or decreased, the changes in status of water tank and water pump can be seen.

 Equipments:
 Arduino UNO R3, Ultrasonic Sensor (HC SR-04), Soil Moisture Sensor (Designed by